 This led to the lowest Nielsen Rating the Finals ever produced up to that point with a 6.7, which is still the second-lowest rating the Finals has ever produced.
 Four of the six games were broadcast on tape delay, and to put it bluntly, the network knew they fucked up.
-This would be the second-and-last Finals to be broadcast this way, however, the network wouldn’t fully learn from their lessons, as they continued to air non-Finals playoff games this way well up until 1986, resulting in NBC gaining the rights from them prior to the 1990-91 season.
-That network’s first Finals telecast would be the ’91 Finals, of which I, coincidentally, have already written an article on3.
-Nobody should feel bad for CBS, as the company is partially responsible for the negative reputation, as well as the regression, of the NBA in the ’70’s and early-80’s, before the Magic vs. Bird narrative would reach its peak, and ultimately save the NBA.
+This would be the second-and-last Finals to be broadcast this way, however, the network wouldn’t fully learn from their lessons, as they continued to air non-Finals playoff games this way well up until 1986.
+NBC would later gain the rights from them prior to the 1990-91 season, and that network’s first Finals telecast would be the ’91 Finals, which I, coincidentally, have already written an article on3.
+Nobody should feel bad for CBS, as the company is partially responsible for the negative reputation and the regression of the NBA in the ’70s and early ’80s, before the Magic vs. Bird narrative would reach its peak and ultimately save the NBA.

 Bird’s 18 points in Game 1 came on 9-for-17 from the field, while also chipping in with the aforementioned nine assists, but had an impressive 21 rebounds; six more than even Malone.
-His 43 minutes and all-around performance was instrumental in keeping the offense facilitated, as five other players on the team were able to score in the double-digits, even if Parish was second on the team with only 16.
+His 43 minutes and all-around performance was instrumental in keeping the offense facilitated, as five other players on the team were able to score in double-digits, even if Parish was second on the team with only 16.
 They clamped down when necessary, out-rebounded the Rockets when it mattered the most, and beat them at their own game, even if they were expected to blow this team out.
 The Rockets however, proved they were more than talk, and looked to execute better in Game 2.

 Game 2 – May 7th, 1981